sankarshanmukhopadhyay/Links/README.md

 Collectively, a village is policing a set of norms.
 In this world, each individual must find a balance between compliance and ambition.
-Sometimes, ambitious individuals or coalitions of individuals push up against the conservatism of the established culture and change it.
+But the norms aren't static.
+Politics is the process of pushing the norms around, and sometimes changing them.
 Norms evolve.

 Human brains grow to maturity inside the reputation economy of a village.
 As they do so, the brains develop constraints that guard against loss of prestige.